-Bruce, 35, who also calls Flagstaff home, drops her boys, Riley (4) and Hudson (3), at daycare, then switches from mom mode to athlete mode, so she can go “all in at practice” with her Northern Arizona Elite teammates.
-She’s had her best performances since giving birth, too—setting a marathon best of 2:29:21, and in the past 10 months claiming national road titles in the 10K and half marathon.
+Bruce, 36, who also calls Flagstaff home, drops her boys, Riley (4) and Hudson (3), at daycare, then switches from mom mode to athlete mode, so she can go “all in at practice” with her Northern Arizona Elite teammates.
+She’s had her best performances since giving birth, too—setting a marathon best of 2:29:21, while also claiming national road titles in the 10K and half marathon.

 After that morning session with the team, Bruce focuses on recovering, eating, napping, cleaning, strength training, and more running until she picks the boys up at 4:30 p.m.

 Remembering what training was like straight out of college, without children, is unhelpful—and envying the younger elite runners who lead that lifestyle now is also not constructive.

 “There will be moments the training makes you tired and you just want to collapse in bed with Netflix, but you can’t,” Hall says.
 “That can be hard.”

 Rather than dwelling on what her competitors may be doing in those moments, she reminds herself that she has improved every year since adopting her four daughters from Ethiopia in 2015, and that “nothing you do in running is worth sacrificing your relationship with your kids over.”